aa-fisk/LL_paper/LL_project.md

 - move where saving hypnograms
 - change away from test dir for fft and cropping
 - check about sleep movement scoring vs awake
+- Why does thesis xaxis start at 0 and mine start at 5e4?
+    - fill na as 0?

+- Labelling days
+- which days are which?
+    - 09 is baseline day
+    - 10 is first day of lights on - starting at 0837
+    - how does this lineup with the time index we have created?
+    - what time do the recordings actually start?
+0837?
+    - assuming that lights on and start of recording are at the same time
+        - check later
+        - check PIR files

 Pipeline